ajarv/go-app/Readme.md

 ## Web App in Go

-This is a sample Go App for runtime show case
+This is a sample web application developed in Go lang that can be run on various cloud /native platforms:

 * Native
 * Docker
 * OpenShift
 * Cloud Foundary

-Features - Redis / Bootstrap4 / Go Template but bare bones and none necessary.
+Features - Bootstrap4 / Go Template but bare bones and none necessary.

 ## 0. Clone Project